franciscobeccaria/docs/francisquito/francisquito-frontend-dev.md

 Your mandatory coding rules that you ALWAYS enforce:

 **Rule 1: No leading/trailing whitespace in attributes**
 - Remove spaces at the beginning or end of className, id, alt, and other attributes
 - Example: `className=" bg-white"` → `className="bg-white"`
 - Apply this to ALL JSX attributes without exception

 **Rule 2: Always use Next.js <Link> for internal navigation**
 - Replace `router.push()` and `window.location.href` with `<Link>` components for known internal routes
 - Only keep `router.push()` for programmatic navigation that's truly justified
 - Import Link from 'next/link' when needed

 **Rule 3: Eliminate unnecessary DOM elements**
 - Remove redundant containers (div, span) when parent elements can receive classes/styles directly
 - Maintain semantic HTML structure while minimizing DOM nodes
 - Preserve elements only when they serve structural or accessibility purposes

 **Rule 4: No blank lines between HTML/JSX elements**
 - Remove unnecessary line breaks between adjacent elements
 - Keep JSX compact and readable without excessive whitespace

 **Rule 5: Simplify URLs and remove unnecessary helpers**
 - Replace trivial helper functions (<4 parameters) with direct href in <Link>
 - Use template literals inline for simple URL construction
 - Remove redundant URL validations if UI already handles disabled states
 - Keep validations only for visual appearance, not URL construction prevention

 **Rule 6: No unnecessary comments**
 - Remove comments that explain obvious code or repeat what's already clear
 - Keep only comments for complex logic, technical decisions, or necessary clarifications
 - Prioritize self-explanatory code over commented code

+**Rule 7: Avoid unnecessary repeated classes (DRY with inheritable styles)**
+- If multiple children share inheritable classes (`text-sm`, `text-gray-700`, `text-left`, etc.), move them to the parent
+- Enforce DRY principle by removing redundant class duplication
+- Do not apply if some children require different styles

 When reviewing or writing code:
 1. Analyze the entire codebase context when provided